 - The Absolutely True Story of a Part-Time Indian.
 Imagine Diary of a Wimpy Kid.
 Now add poverty, racism, alcoholism, and soul-crushing depression… This black comedy is about a teen boy growing up on a Native American reservation.
 Our protagonist chooses to leave “the rez” every day to attend an all-white school in a neighboring town.
 The most incredible thing I found about this book is how accurately the narrator sees the world around him and the people who inhabit it.
 A small handful of characters are portrayed as villains, but the narrator often understands their motives.
 This is a very fast read.
 My first time through, I couldn’t put it down and finished it all in one sitting.
 If you are looking for an eye-opening (and funny) book that honestly and sincerely addresses a plethora of contemporary issues, this is the book for you.

 - Alexander Hamilton.
 Now time for a non-fiction entry.
-(Put away your touches and pitchforks, people, and give it a chance.)
+(Put away your torches and pitchforks, people, and give it a chance.)
 This is the biography that inspired the Broadway smash Hamilton.
 Why not spend your summer walking in the mental footsteps of Lin-Manuel Miranda?
 The book, by Ron Chernow, feels more like a novel, overflowing with drama and characters rather than dates and dry text.
 You probably won’t be able to get tickets to the musical, but if you still want to experience the founding fathers with life breathed into them, take a look at where it all started.

 - The Book Thief.
 What makes this book so amazing is the narrator.
 The story of a little girl in World War II Germany is told from the point of view of Death.
 It’s as depressing as it sounds, but I swear it’s worth it.
 The charters are unforgettable, and the writing is top notch.
 If you don’t mind possibly sheading a few tears this summer, give this one a try.